stt-datacore/website/static/crew/dsc_tilly_cadet_crew.md

 rarity: 5
 series: dsc
 memory_alpha:
-bigbook_tier: 6
+bigbook_tier: 8
 events: 17
 in_portal: true
 published: true
 ---

-More variants are undoubtedly coming, but for now the Cadet owns two variant-best bases and one of the best Disco ENG stats.
-Unfortunately, variant events simply aren't happening and we've just received our third ENG primary mega crew.
-Still a useful event piece for as long as Disco mega months continue, but she's beginning to slip for daily use.
+Tilly's event work would be safe if Discovery megas follow TOS' suit and shift to bridge crew only, but that's more or less the extent of her usefulness.
+With poor traits and a curious lack of variant events as well as a handful of prior ENG primary mega crew, you may not use her for much else.
+A fine event piece with a big bonus tally to date, but don't be surprised if that's all she does on your roster.